 Stay up-to-date on our detailed pre-budget priorities by revisiting this webpage.

 Join the Fight!

 Manitoba’s businesses still need tax relief, and the provincial government must deliver on its commitment to increase the Basic Personal Exception (BPE) amount by $2,000.
 Help us push for more tax relief by signing our Action Alert: Progress made; more work needed!

 2019 Manitoba budget Highlights:

-- The Provincial Sales Tax (PST) will lower from 8% to 7% beginning on July 1st, 2019.
+- The Provincial Sales Tax (PST) lowered from 8% to 7% beginning on July 1st, 2019.
 This equates to $325 million in savings annually ($237 million to Manitobans in the 2019 fiscal year);

-- Personal income tax brackets and Basic Personal Exemption amount will continue to be indexed, saving an additional $36 million in 2019-2020.
+- Personal income tax brackets and Basic Personal Exemption amount continue to be indexed, saving an additional $36 million in 2019-2020.

 Getting back to balanced budgets:

-- The deficit is projected to decrease to $360 million for 2019-2020 (a decrease of $161 million from the 2018 budget);
+- The deficit is projected to decrease to $360 million in 2019-2020 (a decrease of $161 million from the 2018 budget);

 - The province is holding spending growth to just 1.2% from their current 2018 budget Q3 report;

 - The province is receiving significant increases in federal transfer payments, a significant increase in personal income tax revenues, and is finding savings through efficiencies;